Chapter 2 : Two Days

 I wonder if something I'm not sure is true could actually make me feel so numb.
 When Lucy explains the cinema, she makes it sound magical, like it is part of another world where anything is possible.
 That you don’t have to look at who you actually are and can ignore all those ugly, mouldy spots and just be something else, like those spots didn’t even matter to begin with.

 It sounds so surreal that I almost want to jump in with her, but I know I could never do it.
 It was far too dicey and I am Molly.
 I’m not someone who can, or even wants to, shed off her layers.
 I like layers and they aren’t so easy to strip away, even if I have the fancy.
-Which I don’t because when Lucy isn’t around, I realize that I’d hate to be in the cinema.
+Which I don’t because when Lucy isn’t around, I know I’d hate to be in the cinema.
 I hate not knowing.
 Lucy never tells me how these actors know how to act like someone else, she just makes it sound like it is something they just do.

 “Ah, there you are Molly,” A voice breaks through my thoughts.
 Their hands took my arms and led me away from Nott and the staring eyes of the people who call themselves my co-workers.
 I twist in their firm hold to see James grinning.
 He's always grinning.
 He drapes his arm around my shoulders and steers me towards the back door.
 For a moment, I let him lead because I can’t really get my head around why he’s here and what part he’s meant to play.